Skip to main content

 The contribution to active risk in terms of standard deviation.

-For a detailed discussion on X-Sigma-Rho and MCAR vs. MCTE, please see the sources at the bottom of this document.
+For a detailed discussion on X-Sigma-Rho and MCAR vs. MCTE, please see the calculation methodology below, and sources at the bottom of this document.

 Using the X-Sigma-Rho Risk Decomposition via API